dozmus/csar/USEGUIDE.md

 Parsing source code with invalid syntax will lead to an error occurring and it being skipped. csar currently only supports Java 8, `package-info.java` files introduced in Java 9 will be ignored for partial compatibility.

+# Csar Query Language
+Each csar query is comprised of four parts, but only the first is required:
+* searchTarget - The element to select.
+* containsQuery - What searchTarget should contain within it. (unsupported)
+* fromTarget - Where searchTarget should be found (file name wise, omit extensions).
+* refactorDescriptor - The transformation to apply to searchTarget. (unsupported)

+Which are combined in the following way: `SELECT {searchTarget} FROM {fromTarget}`.

 # Searching
 Run csar with an appropriate csar query to find the language element you want.
 If no error occurs a list of search results will be displayed.

 e.g. `SELECT method:def:add(int,int)` will find all method definitions with two integer parameters.